 - In an episode, the Simpsons are stranded in a jungle, making their way downstream on a raft.
 They pass natives staring ominously at them.
 We see the natives discussing something in low, scary voices.
 According to the subtitles they're discussing helping the travellers, possibly offering them some food.

-- In another episode, Lisa asks an Russian man for directions.
-He proceeds to spew angry proclamations that leave Lisa running for her life.
-Subtitles indicate that he was giving her the directions.
+- In one episode, Lisa is lost and asks a Russian man for directions.
+He proceeds to spew angry proclamations and she runs for her life, but the subtitles indicate that he was giving her the directions.
 "What's her problem?"
 Taking it an extra step, the man resumes and is beaten in a game of chess by his companion.
 After flipping over the chessboard, he yells "Good game, how about another?!"

 - An episode of Animaniacs is set in a Drive-In Theater showing a French movie.
 The implication given by most of the audience is that the movie is supposed to be romantic (or maybe just artsy), but whenever the movie is visible, the only dialogue is a dramatic-sounding recitation of children's songs (such as "Allouette, je te plumerai." and "Frère Jacques, dormez-vous?").

-- On The Proud Family, Sugarmama lusts after Lacienega's grandfather, who would berate her en español.
-She didn't know Spanish and would swoon at his every word as his family watches uncomfortably.
+- On The Proud Family, Sugarmama lusts after Lacienega's grandfather, and it became a Running Gag where he would berate her en español.
+She doesn't know Spanish and would swoon at his every word while his bilingual family watches uncomfortably.
 However, it's implied that they do start dating at some point.